Showing posts with label friends. Show all posts

 On May 17, Hubby and I enjoyed music in Wilson Park with the Cadillacs

-May 19-20 I attended the Storytelling Festival @ the Shoals Theater.
+May 19-20, I attended the Storytelling Festival @ the Shoals Theater.

-On May 27, I attended the Hot Air Balloon Festival in Decatur
+On May 27, I attended the Hot Air Balloon Festival in Decatur.

-On May 30, Hubby and I toured the Pink Palace Museum and Bass Pro Shops (we rode the elevator to the top where we enjoyed a gorgeous view of the Mississippi River and downtown Memphis).
+On May 30, Hubby and I toured the Pink Palace Museum and Bass Pro Shops (we rode the elevator to the top to see a gorgeous view of the Mississippi River and downtown Memphis).

 On June 10, I attended a Family Reunion with my dad, sister, and granddaughter.

-On our return home, we stopped to tour Tom Hendrix's “Rock Wall”.
-Tom spent thirty years building a walk dedicated to his great, great grandmother an American Indian who walked from Oklahoma back to her home in Alabama.
-Trail of Tears
+We stopped to tour Tom Hendrix's “Rock Wall.”
+Tom spent thirty years building a walk dedicated to his great, great grandmother, an American Indian who walked from Oklahoma back to her home in Alabama.
+Trail of Tears.
+The wall is located near the Natchez Trace between Alabama and Tennessee.

 On June 13, Hubby and I toured the Corvette Museum and the Corvette plant in Bowling Green, KY.
-On our way home we stopped in Nashville @ the grave site of the singer George Jones.
+On our way home, we stopped in Nashville @ the grave site of the singer George Jones.

-On June 17, Hubby and I attended the Moon Pie and RC Festival in Bell Buckle TN.
+On June 17, Hubby and I attended the Moon Pie and RC Festival in Bell Buckle, TN.

 July 4, Hubby and I enjoyed spending the day @ Monte Sano Park